arungjose/Cyphora/README.md

 # Cyphora

 Cyphora is a platform designed to provide uncensored access to information and media.
-Websites that are banned by organizations or the Government based on geolocation or other factoors can be bypassed with the help of  Cyphora
+Websites that are banned by organizations or the Government based on geolocation or other factors can be bypassed with the help of  Cyphora

 ## Table of Contents